Personal project

 Test of Time

 So this may not win a beauty contest, (oh wait, it did!) but this aesthetic has definitely stood the test of time for this type of product.
-You know what these colors stand for, yeah?
-Hmmm, seems like a new opportunity here to do something different.
+The colors have a stood the test of time…Rugged.

 So I’m a little disappointed that there weren’t more things that stood the test of time or were ahead of time.
 Some things that made this issue I had already covered…Karim for Issey Miyake but that’s about it.
 LOTs of stuff that got stuck, frog, lunar (me!), apple, ideo, phillips all guilty.